opencelium/opencelium/docs/usage/admin.rst

 |image_user_4|

-User Group step has only one select field - *user group* and a textarea with a description to selected item.
+User Group step has only one select field - *user group* and a readonly textarea with a description to selected item.
 Meaning of the user group you can find in the chapter *Groups*.